When Raylene de Villiers consulted with fertility astrologer Nicola Smuts she was prepared for the fact she may never become a mother.

 With triplets, Raylene and Jacques thought their family was complete.
 However, Nicola advised Raylene to be aware that in May 2012 she would be very fertile.
 “I didn’t really take this to heart,” she laughs, but in June 2012, after weeks of sickness – which was originally thought to be a lingering bout of gastroenteritis – and a couple of trips to the hospital, Raylene discovered she was pregnant, naturally.
 Her son, Ethan, was born on February 6, 2013.

-Raylene and Jacques are one of thousands of couples who have been helped by a fertility astrologer, and the practice is as prevalent now as it has ever been.
-Of course it’s a method that divides opinion – some refuse to believe the outer elements of the sky can dictate the inner workings of our bodies, and scientific research doesn’t help to bring about any conclusive answer either way.
-For others it is a holistic method every bit as valuable and worthy of being embraced as yoga, herbal medicine, hypnotherapy and acupuncture – after all astrology is defined as a technique for the study of life cycles.
+Raylene and Jacques are one of the thousands of couples who have been helped by a fertility astrologer, and the practice is as prevalent now as it has ever been.
+Of course, it’s a method that divides opinion – some refuse to believe the outer elements of the sky can dictate the inner workings of our bodies, and scientific research doesn’t help to bring about any conclusive answer either way.
+For others, it is a holistic method every bit as valuable and worthy of being embraced as yoga, herbal medicine, hypnotherapy and acupuncture – after all astrology is defined as a technique for the study of life cycles.

 “You don’t have to be a believer in astrology to benefit,” she is quick to state, speaking exclusively to Fertility Road.
 “Astrology is not a belief system; you could be a raving atheist, you could be Richard Dawkins, and it would still work!”
 Indeed, she notes that many of her clients are, initially, sceptics.

 Many fertility astrologers will work in similar ways.
 For Nicola, the process begins with an hour-long Skype consultation, asking couples to provide their natal data: the precise time, date and location of their birth.
-From this, an astrologer will draw up each person’s birth horoscope or chart, and it is the analysis of these charts that provides the information regarding the couples’ chances of becoming parents.
+From this, an astrologer will draw up each person’s birth horoscope or chart, and it is the analysis of these charts that provide information regarding the couples’ chances of becoming parents.

 However, a reading can be possible based on just one individual’s data if, for example, one person doesn’t have this information, or as is sometimes the case, one half of the couple is unaware that their partner is consulting an astrologer.